QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

-The system formed by the FONCs and the transition equations can be  handed over to Python
+The system formed by the FONCs and the transition equations can be  handed over to Python.

-Python will solve the planning problem for fixed parameter values
+Python will solve the planning problem for fixed parameter values.

 Here are the **Python  Ready Equations**